 IWC Schaffhausen (1869)

-IWC was founded in Boston, United States in 1868, but as with most American watchmakers, they migrated their main headquarters over to Switzerland.
+IWC was founded in Boston in 1868, but as with most American watchmakers, they migrated their main headquarters over to Switzerland.
 IWC Schaffhausen is largely known for sticking to the traditional method of watchmaking, but they are also not shy of injecting their timepieces with innovation.
-This affinity to adapt with the ever-changing technology is one of the main reasons why IWC is still going strong to this day.
+This affinity to adapt to the ever-changing technology is one of the main reasons why IWC is still going strong to this day.

 Similar to Hamilton, IWC also managed to blend the two very contrasting styles of American and Swiss watchmaking.
 While vastly opposite, once you do manage to blend these two styles together – you get a unique style that exudes the intrepid American business sense and the complex and high-quality build of Swiss watches.